 When will I know if I’ve been accepted to PAYS?

-All applicants will be notified via physical letter and email on Tuesday, May 2, 2017.
+All applicants will be notified via physical letter on Friday, May 4, 2018.

 What makes up a complete application?